 The most important investment you can make is in your own future.
-That is why you are considering Radford University for your graduate work.
 We understand your commitment to yourself and the financial obligations that often come with earning your master's degree or doctorate.
-The purpose of this web page is to acquaint you with the financial programs available to our graduate students through the financial aid office.
+The following information will acquaint you with the financial programs available to graduate students through the financial aid office.
 Also included in information regarding other types of graduate assistance that Radford University offers through various departments on our campus.
-We encourage you to study this information carefully because it is important that you understand the programs for which you are applying.
-We also ask you to note that, because financial aid programs are regulated by a variety of federal and state agencies, changes in the laws may alter the guidelines governing financial aid assistance.
+We encourage you to review this information carefully soyou understand the programs for which you are applying.

 As a graduate student you should know...

-To be eligible to receive any federal financial aid program assistance you must be enrolled in at least five hours per semester.
-If at any point you are not enrolled for at least five hours you can become ineligible for aid in future semesters.
+To be eligible to receive any federal financial aid program assistance you must be enrolled in at least three hours per semester.
+If at any point you are not enrolled for at least three hours you will become ineligible for aid in future semesters.

-Full-time graduate students are also eligible for consideration for graduate assistantships or fellowships.
+Graduate students enrolled in 9 or more hours per semester are also eligible for consideration for graduate assistantships or fellowships.